-Basic knowledge of French language (grammar, syntax), descriptions of persons and objects, exchange of simple information, suggestions and views that enable communication in familiar, everyday situations.
+Basic knowledge of the foreign language (grammar, syntax), descriptions of persons and objects, exchange of simple information, suggestions and views that enable communication in familiar, everyday situations.

-Ability to use the French language in the cases mentioned in the syllabus of the course.
+Ability to use the foreign language in the cases mentioned in the syllabus of the course.